fbpx

 Types Of Vivariums:

-Vivariums are literally a representation of nature in a case, so they come in a variety of ways.
-There are four main types of ecosystems that can then be broken down into more individualized styles:
+Vivariums are a representation of nature in a case, so they come in a variety of ways.
+Four main types of ecosystems can then be broken down into more individualized styles:

 • Aquarium – A fully aquatic enclosure that will consist of saltwater, freshwater, or a combination of both (brackish).
 These types of vivariums are made to resemble large bodies of open water like oceans or lakes.